clement-ducros/clement-ducros.github.io/_pages/publications.md

 -  Correlated Pseudorandomness from the Hardness of Quasi-Abelian Decoding, *Maxime Bombar, Geoffroy Couteau, Alain Couvreur, and Clément Ducros* in CRYPTO 2023 ([ePrint](https://eprint.iacr.org/2023/845.pdf),[Springer](https://link.springer.com/chapter/10.1007/978-3-031-38551-3_18))

   We introduce a new PCG for OLE over any field $F_q, q > 2$ , based on a new variant of the Syndrom Decoding assumption, named the Quasi-Abelian Syndrom Decoding.
+Previous construction FOCS et al. (CRYPTO 2020) was limited to very big fields.

 - Pseudorandom Correlation Functions from Variable-Density LPN, Revisited, *Geoffroy Couteau and Clément Ducros*, in PKC 2023 ([ePrint](https://eprint.iacr.org/2023/650.pdf),[Springer](https://link.springer.com/chapter/10.1007/978-3-031-31371-4_8))

-  We improve over the construction given by Boyle et. al., which introduced the VDLPN assumption and the PCF.
+  We improve over the construction given by Boyle et al *Pseadorandom Correlation Functions from Variable-Density LPN* (FOCS 2020), which introduced the VDLPN assumption and the PCF.
 We correct a mistake in the original proof and improve drastrically the efficiency.